biocore/qadabra/qadabra/workflow/report/plot_rank_correlation.rst

-Spearman rank correlations for differentials from all tools.
+Kendall tau rank correlations for differentials from all tools.